Managing Multi-jurisdictional Investigations in Latin America

 In Argentina, the initiative to combat corruption is led by the Anti-Corruption Office, a secretariat connected to the Ministry of Justice and Human Rights, which has the purpose of investigating corruption cases in public government.
 It focuses on the application of the Argentinian Criminal Code articles 256 and 258 – the main legal provisions prohibiting the bribery of public officials in Argentina.

-Despite the obligation Argentina undertook to improve its anti-corruption legal system when it ratified the OECD's Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, it was identified by the OECD Working Group for the assessment of the Convention implementation that Argentina ‘remains in serious non-compliance with key articles of the Convention'.5 Nonetheless, Argentina has taken steps to improve the situation, with the recent enactment of a law on conflicts of interest,6 and the approval of the Law of Repentance for Cases of Corruption.7
+Despite the obligation Argentina undertook to improve its anti-corruption legal system when it ratified the OECD’s Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, it was identified by the OECD Working Group for the assessment of the Convention implementation that Argentina ‘remains in serious non-compliance with key articles of the Convention’.6 Since then, Argentina has taken steps to improve the situation, with the enactment of a law on conflicts of interest,7 and the approval of the Law of Repentance for Cases of Corruption.8

 Main concerns while managing multi-jurisdictional investigations in Latin America

 In addition to changes to local legislation, authorities in Latin American countries have also recently embarked on new cross-border cooperation initiatives.
 The most recent initiative, known as the Brasilia Declaration – was signed in February 2017 by public prosecutors from Argentina, Brazil, Chile, Colombia, the Dominican Republic, Ecuador, Mexico, Panama, Peru, Venezuela and Portugal, adding a European element to the effort.

 The Brasilia Declaration has established the creation of joint teams for bilateral or multilateral investigations, with the aim of allowing authorities to cooperate in the coordination of ongoing investigations related to recent cases involving acts of bribery, corruption and money laundering related to government officials of several countries.